Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Baguio is a mountain resort city located in Benguet of Northern Luzon, Philippines.
 Considered to be the country’s Summer Capital, Baguio is undoubtedly one of the top tourist destinations in the Philippines.

-Also nicknamed The City of Pines, it is a popular weekend getaway for local travelers based in the metro.
+Also nicknamed The City of Pines, it is a popular weekend getaway for local travelers based in the metro

 Lowest temperatures are recorded between November and February, making this a great destination for those who want to escape the heat and humidity in Manila, especially during the colder Christmas season.

-Burnham Park in Baguio City, PhilippinesFor first-time travelers to the Philippines, Baguio is a great place to visit from Manila.
+For first-time travelers to the Philippines, Baguio is a great place to visit from Manila.
 There are a lot of activities you can do in the Summer Capital.
-You can take a stroll in one or two of Baguio’s famous parks like Burnham Park or Mines View Park.
+You can take a stroll in one or two of Baguio’s famous parks, like Burnham Park or Mines View Park.

 You can explore the butterfly garden or hike the Yellow Trail in Camp John Hay.
 You can also immerse yourself in Cordillera’s cultural heritage at the Tam-Awan Village.
-There are also strawberry farms in nearby La Trinidad where you can pick the plump red fruits yourself.
+There are also strawberry farms in nearby La Trinidad, where you can pick the plump red fruits yourself.

-While the city is best known for its parks and flower gardens, Baguio also offers a great range of places to eat, top hotels and other comforts.
+While the city is best known for its parks and flower gardens, Baguio also offers a great range of places to eat, hotels, and other comforts.
 For first-time travelers planning to head up North, this Baguio travel guide should help you decide where to go and what to do while you’re there.

 Best Time to Go to Baguio

-Sunray through the pine trees of Baguio, The Summer Capital of the PhilippinesBaguio weather varies throughout the year.
-Nonetheless, the City of Pines is a great destination all-year-round.
+Baguio weather varies throughout the year.
+Nonetheless, the City of Pines is a great destination all year round.
 The truth is, the best time to go to Baguio would be anytime it gets too hot wherever you live.

 For local visitors, summertime is the ideal time to visit Baguio.
-Filipinos living in the lowland regions such as Metro Manila flock to Baguio during the sweltering summer months of March, April, and May.
+Filipinos living in the lowland regions, such as Metro Manila, flock to Baguio during the sweltering summer months of March, April, and May.

 Additionally, Baguio receives a significant amount of visitors during February for its annual flower festival, the Panagbenga Festival.